fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/5-02_AppBuilder.md

 ## SplitByGroup

 * Split the stream by groups.
-* Used prior to activities that need to be handled by a specific group (not by event), such as `Dwell`, `Statistics`.
+* Used prior to activities that need to be handled by a specific group (not by event), such as `Dwell`, `ComputeStatistics`.
-* By splitting the stream, the resources used are distributed, and therefore load balancing is achieved.

 ![SplitByGroup](../../imgs/02_AppBuilder/slide17.png)